 This course will provide an overview of the salient math topics most heavily used in the core sophomore-level engineering courses.
-These include algebraic manipulation of engineering equations, trigonometry, vectors and complex numbers, sinusoids and harmonic signals, systems of equations and matrices, within the context of an engineering application, and reinforce through extensive examples of their use in the core engineering courses.
+These include trigonometry, vectors, complex numbers, sinusoids and harmonic signals, systems of equations and matrices, derivatives, integrals and differential equations within the context of an engineering application, and reinforce through extensive examples of their use in the core engineering courses.
 Students may only earn credit for either EGR 182 or EGR 182L.
 Prerequisite: EGR 181 or MAT 115.

-EGR 182L Introductory Mathematics for Engineering Applications Lab (1) Fall, Spring This lab course will focus on engineering applications of the math topics covered in EGR 182 and Matlab programming skills.
+EGR 182L Introductory Mathematics for Engineering Applications Lab (1)

+This lab course will focus on engineering applications of the math topics covered in EGR 182 and Matlab programming skills.
 The lab sessions include experiments of mechanical and electric systems involving math topics most heavily used in the core sophomore-level engineering courses, such as algebraic, trigonometry, vectors and complex numbers, sinusoids and harmonic signals, and derivatives.
 Students may only earn credit for either EGR 182 or EGR 182L.
 Prerequisite: Permission of the Dean or Department Chair.